Eureka Seven: Manga

 A manga adaptation of the original anime was created by Jinsei Kataoka and Kazuma Kondou.
 The manga was published by Kadokawa Shoten and began serialization in Monthly Shōnen Ace from the March 2005 issue and ended in the January 2007 issue, with a total of 23 chapters.
 The chapters were later compiled into six volumes.
 Viz Media published the manga digitally.
 A second manga titled Eureka Seven: Gravity Boys and Lifting Girl (エウレカセ ブン グラヴィティボーイズ&リフティングガール, Eureka Sebun Guravuiti Bōizu & Rifutingu Gāru) by Miki Kizuki, features the protagonists of the video games New Wave and New Vision.
 It was published by Kadokawa Shoten and serialized in Comptiq magazine.
-Two volumes were released in Japan on November 7, 2005, and September 26, 2006, respectively.
+Two volumes were released on November 7, 2005, and September 26, 2006, respectively.
 Viz Media also published this series digitally.
 A manga adapting a proposed alternative ending of the series, titled Psalms of Planets Eureka Seven New Order was serialized in Comptiq by Kadokawa Shoten between June 2012 and May 2013 and compiled into two volumes.

 On December 22, 2011, Kadokawa Shoten's Monthly Shōnen Ace magazine announced that a sequel manga titled Eureka Seven: AO based on the sequel series would be launched in their January 2012 issue.
 It featured an original story by Bones and was illustrated by Yūichi Katō.
-The manga began in January 2012, and concluded in October 2013, with a total of 21 chapters spanning over five volumes.
-A spin-off manga titled Eureka Seven AO - Save a Prayer began in February in Kadokawa Shoten's Newtype A and concluded in June 2013, and focuses on a girl named Yuna and her two friends as they make their way from becoming trainees in Generation Bleu's Headquarters.
+The manga concluded in October 2013, with a total of 21 chapters spanning over five volumes.
+A spin-off manga titled Eureka Seven AO: Save a Prayer began in February in Kadokawa Shoten's Newtype A and concluded in June 2013, and focuses on a girl named Yuna and her two friends as they make their way from becoming trainees in Generation Bleu's Headquarters.
 It was compiled into two volumes.
-A manga titled Eureka Seven nAnO was published as a 4koma in Kadokawa Shoten's 4-koma Nano A from July 2012 to January 2013, and featured characters from the AO series.
+A manga titled Eureka Seven Nano was published as a 4koma in Kadokawa Shoten's 4-koma Nano A from July 2012 to January 2013, and featured characters from the AO series.
 It was compiled into one volume.

 Light novel

 A light novel series written by Tomonori Sugihara and illustrated by Robin Kishiwada was published by Kadokawa Shoten under their male oriented Sneaker Bunko label in 2005 and 2006.
 Bandai Entertainment released all four volumed in English between 2009 and 2011.
-A novelization of the film Pocketful of Rainbows sharing the same name was also written by Tomonori Sugihara and illustrated by Hiroki Kazui and Seiji was released in Japan on May 1, 2009.
+A novelization of the film Pocketful of Rainbows sharing the same name, also written by Tomonori Sugihara and illustrated by Hiroki Kazui and Seiji was released on May 1, 2009.